soxueren/atsd/installation/virtualbox.md

 ## Requirements

 * A 64-bit host machine with a processor that supports virtualization.
-* At least 2 GB of RAM on the host machine and at least 1 GB of RAM allocated to the virtual machine.
+* At least 2 GB of RAM allocated to the virtual machine.

 ## Virtual Machine Details

 * Operating System: Ubuntu 14.04 LTS 64-bit
-* RAM: 1 GB
 * Disk: 30 GB

 ## Installing ATSD in Oracle VirtualBox